Information Elicitation for Bayesian Auctions: Preliminaries

-\paragraph*{Knowledge graphs.} It is illustrative to model the players' knowledge graphically. \footnote{We could have defined the players' knowledge using the standard notion in epistemic game theory \cite{harsanyi1967games, aumann1976agreeing, fhmvbook}: roughly speaking, the state space consists of all possible distributions of the valuation profile, and player~$i$ knows $\cD_{i'j}$ if he is in an information set where all distributions have the $(i',j)$-th component equal to $\cD_{i'j}$.
-However, the knowledge graph is a more succinct representation and is enough for the purpose of this work.} More precisely, there is a vector of {\em knowledge graphs}, $G = (G_1,\dots, G_m)$, one for each item.
-Each $G_j$ is a directed graph with $n$ nodes, one for each player, and edge $(i, i')$ is in $G_j$ if and only if player $i$ knows~$\cD_{i'j}$.
-A knowledge graph does not have self-loops: a player $i$'s knowledge about his own value distributions is not considered. \footnote{Player $i$ may know his own distributions, but this knowledge is neither used by our mechanisms nor affecting $i$'s strategies.} There is no constraint about the structure of the knowledge graphs: the same player's distributions for different items may be known by different players, and different players' distributions for the same item may also be known by different players.
+\paragraph*{Knowledge graphs.} It is illustrative to model the players' knowledge graphically. \footnote{We could have defined the players' knowledge using the standard notion in epistemic game theory \cite{harsanyi1967games,aumann1976agreeing,fhmvbook}: roughly speaking, the state space consists of all possible distributions of the valuation profile, and player~$i$ knows $\cD_{i'j}$ if he is in an information set where all distributions have the $(i',j)$-th component equal to $\cD_{i'j}$.
+However, the knowledge graph is a more succinct representation and is enough for the purpose of this work.} We consider a vector of {\em knowledge graphs}, $G = (G_j)_{i\in M}$, one for each item.
+Each $G_j$ is a directed graph with $n$ nodes, one for each player.
+For any $i\neq i'$, an edge $(i, i')$ is in $G_j$ if and only if player $i$ knows~$\cD_{i'j}$.
+There is no constraint about the knowledge graphs: the same player's distributions for different items may be known by different players, different players' distributions for the same item may also be known by different players, and some distributions may not be known by anybody.
 Each player knows his own out-going edges, and neither the players nor the seller knows the whole graph.

 We measure the amount of knowledge in the system by the number of players knowing each distribution.
-More precisely, for any $k\in \{0,1\dots,n-1\}$, a knowledge graph is {\em $k$-bounded} if each node has in-degree at least $k$: a player's distribution is known by at least $k$ other players.
-The vector $G$ is $k$-bounded if all the knowledge graphs are $k$-bounded.
-Note that any knowledge graph is at least $0$-bounded, and ``everything is known by somebody'' when $k\geq 1$.
-The common prior assumption implies that all knowledge graphs are complete directed graphs, or $(n-1)$-bounded, which is the strongest assumption in our model.
+For any $k\in \{0,1\dots,n-1\}$, a knowledge graph is {\em $k$-informed} if each node has in-degree at least $k$: a player's distribution is known by at least $k$ other players.
+The vector $G$ is $k$-informed if all knowledge graphs are so.
+Note that every knowledge graph is $0$-informed, and ``everything is known by somebody'' when $k\geq 1$.
+A common prior would imply all knowledge graphs are complete directed graphs, or $(n-1)$-informed, which is the strongest condition in our model.
 The seller's knowledge can be naturally incorporated into the knowledge graphs by considering him as a special ``player 0''.
 All our mechanisms can easily utilize the seller's knowledge, and we will not further discuss this issue.